Use the Message Designer to create and modify email messages. You can:

 NOTE: Templates must be activated in order to be available.

 The gallery always lists the currently used template first.
 If you want to find a template in a different folder, click the Folder menu to select a folder.

-Click a different template thumbnail to use it for your mailing.
-Communications Professional will attempt to automatically migrate any message content or stories you have from the old template to the new template (see below).
-However, if the new template does not have enough available Mailing Content Areas, some content may be truncated or lost.
+Click a different template thumbnail to use it for your message.
+Higher Logic Informz will attempt to automatically migrate any message content you have from the old template to the new template (see below).
+However, if the new template does not have enough available Message Content Areas, some content may be truncated or lost.

 Edit templates in Message Designer